How to Make Spelt Focaccia

 Method

-1. MIX flour and salt in a large mixing bowl.
+1. Mix the flour and salt in a large mixing bowl.
 I use my KA stand mixer with the dough hook attachment but you can use a large bowl and mix with your hands or a wooden spoon.

-4. KNEAD for about 5-8 minutes until the is smooth, sticky and elastic.
+3. Knead for about 5-8 minutes until it is smooth, sticky and elastic.
 It should spring back when poked.
+Spelt flour does not require too much kneading.

-5. ADD a little olive oil to your hands and form the dough into a ball and add a drizzle of olive oil either to another bowl or I use the same one and cover with a damp tea towel or plastic wrap or turn the dough onto a flour the surface and turn the bowl upside down to cover (I tried this method in my video with my glass bowl and was not that successful, I'll go back to covering with a damp cloth).
+4. Add a little olive oil to your hands to form the dough into a ball and add a drizzle of olive oil either to another bowl or I use the same and cover with a damp tea towel or plastic wrap or turn the dough onto a floured surface and turn the bowl upside down to cover (I tried this method in my video with my glass bowl and was not that successful, I'll go back to covering with a damp cloth).
+Then rest for 40 minutes covered.
+This is called the first prove.

-7. SPRINKLE a little polenta or semolina onto the grease baking tray (I use my 29 x 35 cm, baking tray) then lay dough and shape into the corners or the tray, drizzle with olive oil and poke the dough with lots of holes, then add toppings now if desired.
+5. After 40 minutes, sprinkle a little polenta onto the grease baking tray (I use my 29 x 35 cm, baking tray) then press the dough and shape it into the corners of the tray, drizzle with olive oil and poke the dough with lots of holes.
+If you would like to add any toppings do this step now.
+Rest again covered with a damp cloth for 45 mins.
+This is called the second prove.

-11. COOL for at least 10 minutes feed with more oil when it comes out, the bottom should be crispy and have a spongy centre.
+8. Cool the focaccia for at least 10 minutes and drizzle more olive oil when it comes out, the bottom should be crispy and have a spongy centre.